-Charlotte graduated from the University of Hertfordshire with a BSc (Hons) degree in Psychology, before studying for her MSc in Developmental Psychology and PhD in Psychology at Lancaster University.
-Her PhD was supervised by Dr. Melissa Allen (who also supervised her MSc dissertation) and Professor Charlie Lewis and investigated word learning for novel objects in three groups of participants; ‘typically developing’ children, children with Autism Spectrum Disorder (ASD) and children with other developmental disorders (DD).
-Alongside the PhD, Charlotte carried out regular teaching duties for the psychology department at Lancaster University.
-Charlotte was awarded her PhD in February 2016 and began working at UCLan in March 2016, as a Lecturer in Developmental Disorders.
-Charlotte is currently pursuing a similar line of research to her PhD studies, investigating gesture processing and understanding of prosody, linguistic cues, sibling aggression and victimisation in ASD.
+Charlotte began working at the University of Central Lancashire in March 2016, as a Lecturer in Developmental Disorders.
+Charlotte teaches on various psychology modules across both undergraduate and masters level study and has experience of PhD supervision.
+Before joining the University of Central Lancashire, Charlotte graduated from the University of Hertfordshire with a BSc (Hons) degree in Psychology, before studying for her MSc in Developmental Psychology and PhD in Psychology at Lancaster University.
+Her PhD investigated word learning for novel objects in three groups of participants; ‘typically developing’ children, children with Autism Spectrum Disorder (ASD) and children with other developmental disorders (DD).
+Her current research is also based in a similar field, investigating gesture processing and understanding of prosody, linguistic cues, sibling aggression and victimisation in ASD.